VMBlakelock/studiofettle-mind-body-studio/README.md

 The brand philosophy "working order" and "optimal state of wellbeing" was required to be a major part of the content.

-During research it was found that there are many gyms/fitness centres in the local area, however their mantra's where to "get fit"

-"tone up" "work hard", therefore Studiofettle is unique in the fact that it is not a gym, it is a wellbeing centre that promotes

-health, fitness, wellbeing of the mind and the body.
+During research it was found that there are many gyms/fitness centres in the local area, however their mantra's where to "get fit" "tone up" "work hard", therefore Studiofettle is unique in the fact that it is not a gym, it is a wellbeing centre that promotes "tone up" "work hard", therefore Studiofettle is unique in the fact that it is not a gym, it is a wellbeing centre that promotes health, fitness and individual wellbeing of the mind and the body.

 ### Scope